-“Nothing is impossible” is the catchphrase of the 3D animated feature Bunta (2013) (Chinese Pinyin: Kunta) that opened in theatres throughout China on Friday.
+“Nothing is impossible” is the tagline of the 3D animated feature Bunta (2013) (Chinese Pinyin: Kunta) that opened in theatres throughout China on Friday.

 The making of the movie has been a remarkable journey undertaken by Zhejiang Versatile Media for the past three years, mimicking the story it tells: